Smoky harissa butter beans with whipped feta and lemon zest. Scoopable, creamy, weeknight magic.

 Instructions

-• Heat the olive oil in a wide skillet over medium heat.
-Add the onion and cook for 5–6 minutes until soft and translucent.
-Stir in the garlic and fennel seeds and cook for 1 minute until fragrant.
+- Heat the olive oil in a wide skillet over a medium heat.
+Add the onion and cook for 5–6 minutes, until soft and translucent.
+Stir in the garlic and fennel seeds, then cook for 1 minute, until fragrant.

-• Add the harissa paste and tomato purĆ©e.
+- Add the harissa paste and tomato purée.
 Cook for 1–2 minutes, stirring, until darkened slightly and aromatic.

-• Add the chopped tomatoes, smoked paprika and stock.
-Stir well and simmer for 5 minutes to allow the flavours to develop.
+- Add the chopped tomatoes, smoked paprika and vegetable stock.
+Stir well, then simmer for 5 minutes to let the flavours develop.

-• Add the butter beans (see note below) and season lightly.
-Simmer gently for 8–10 minutes until the sauce thickens and the beans are creamy and warmed through.
+- Add the butter beans and season lightly with salt and black pepper.
+Simmer gently for 8–10 minutes, until the sauce thickens and the beans are creamy and warmed through.
 If the mixture becomes too thick, add a splash of water.

-• Blend the feta, Greek yoghurt, olive oil and lemon juice until smooth and creamy.
-(Use a mini processor or mash well with a fork for a more rustic texture.)
+- Blend the feta, Greek yoghurt, olive oil and lemon juice until smooth and creamy.
+Use a mini processor for a silky finish, or mash well with a fork for a more rustic texture.

-• Spoon generous dollops of whipped feta over the warm beans.
-Scatter over the lemon zest and drizzle with extra virgin olive oil.
-Finish with parsley if using and serve immediately.
+- Spoon generous dollops of whipped feta over the warm beans.
+Scatter over the lemon zest and parsley, if using, then drizzle with a little extra olive oil.
+Serve immediately.

 Notes